-These online courses for actors, directors, theatre educators, and administrators, focus on enhancing skills and expanding perspective.
-These free or low-cost webinars delivering superior professional/vocational development with no travel costs.
-Participants interact directly with artists, practitioners, educators, and consultants on crucial topics to enhance expertise and knowledge in all aspects of theatre making.
+AACT webinars focus on enhancing theatre-related skills and expanding perspective.
+These low-cost webinars deliver superior professional/vocational development with no travel costs.
+Participants interact directly with artists, practitioners, educators, and consultants to enhance expertise and knowledge in all aspects of theatre making.

 AACT also offers these online programs.
-Click links to learn more!
+Click to learn more!

-- AACT-Member Roundtables - Exclusive online Roundtables, for inspiration, ideas and expertise on a wide range of topics.
+- AACT-Member Roundtables - Inspiration, ideas and expertise on a wide range of topics.

 Fall Webinar Series

-AACT will once again offer its Fall Webinar Series, beginning in September.
-Over the past year, members have expressed gratitude and excitement over the expansion of our educational programming, providing members and non-members with access to expert training in theatre.
+AACT once again offers its Fall Webinar Series, beginning September 16.
+Over the past year, participants have expressed gratitude and excitement over our expanded educational programming for both members and non-members.

-The AACT Fall 2021 Webinar Series is offering arts enrichment courses for actors, directors, theatre educators, and administrators, with an emphasis on enhancing skills and expanding perspectives.
-These new, affordable education webinars will deliver superior professional/vocational development with no travel costs.
-Participants enhance their expertise and knowledge in all aspects of theatre-making, by interacting directly with artists, practitioners, educators, and consultants.
+The AACT Fall 2021 Webinar Series offers arts enrichment courses for actors, directors, theatre educators, and administrators, with an emphasis on enhancing skills and expanding perspectives.
+These affordable education webinars deliver superior professional/vocational development with no travel costs.
+Participants learn by interacting directly with artists, practitioners, educators, and consultants.

 The full series of seven sessions begins in September and ends in December.
-These curated workshops cover a variety of topics within the industry.
 Each session offers 1 to 1.5 hours of streaming webcast that includes a live discussion with the presenter, video demonstrations, and presentation materials.

 - Enjoy a user-friendly, convenient format and the opportunity to gather safely as a group, or to participate individually from home

 - AACTEd hours are awarded for the completion of our online courses